cardinalblues7/django-files-widget/README.md

 Django AJAX form widgets and model fields for multiple files/images upload with progress bar

-Fork from https://github.com/TND/django-files-widget and update to Django >= 1.9
+Fork from https://github.com/TND/django-files-widget and updated to Django >= 1.9 (Not all functionality tested yet)

+------ Original documentation -------

 __This is currently an alpha release.
 Not all functionality is there, only `ImageField` and `ImagesField` have been implemented and there is not yet enough error handling.__